 When double booking happens, don’t worry!
 There are some actions you can still take to save the day.

 The most important thing is to react as soon as you discover double booking appointments.
 You can try to find a suitable solution for everyone by consulting involved customers and employees.
 It’s important to take responsibility and express your honest regret for the situation.
-Most people will understand as that is an honest mistake.
+Most people will understand that that is an honest mistake.
 However, you should avoid sounding robotic and without empathy, but personalize the apology.

 You can also briefly explain the situation and circumstances that led to it and clearly explain that you’re 100% aware of the impact it has on customers’ and employees’ schedules.
 The next thing you should do is propose a solution that’s going to work for both customers and employees.
-If possible, you could try to make it up for it yourself.
+If possible, you could try to make it up for yourself.

 You can also go a step further and offer upgraded services, discounts, or something extra for customers.
 This is especially important if you need to reschedule their appointment.
 It’s also a good idea to follow up after the initial apology and show your commitment to providing an exceptional customer experience.